Cohort-10-DS/Assesment-1---DS/README.md

 1) Split 20% of data into test data, minimize the Root-Mean-Square-Error (RMSE).
 The student with the lowest score is assigned a 100% score.

 2) Suggest how $100,000 of budget should be allocated across Television, Radio,  Newspaper in order to maximize sales.

+Submit your notebook by Midnight on Sunday by making a named branch in this repository.